sourmash-bio/sourmash_plugin_containment_search/README.md

 * `match_n_hashes` - total number of hashes in the metagenome.
 * `match_n_weighted_hashes` - total number of weighted hashes in metagenome.

-## TODO

-* write tests
-* evaluate whether we should add more columns by looking at prefetch and gather output

 ## Support

 We suggest filing issues in [the main sourmash issue tracker](https://github.com/dib-lab/sourmash/issues) as that receives more attention!